dkalenov/trading-bots-and-strategies/tradingview_screener/trading_bot/README.md

 Testing.
 After a week of work, the deposit decreased by 8 percent.

-Optimising the strategy trying to find the best symbols to trade
+Optimising the strategy trying to find the best symbols to trade.
+With a right stop/take coefficient can get positive results